abnerjosefelixbarbosa/api-banco-okay/README.md

 # About project

-API which allows to do transactions, where the customer enters his profile and selects the balance transfer operation to another account.
+Back-end app that allows to make banking transactions at the bank okay, where the customer enters his profile and selects the balance transfer operation to another account.

 # Features